JustinBrow/Scripts/QuickBooks Backup/README.md

 Intuit does not provide documentation on what the exit codes mean, but I see more files exit with exit code 2 than exit code 0 so I made the assumption that exit code 2 is success.
 Additionally, the files that exited with exit code 0 do not produce a qbb file in the backup destination.

+Running `AutoBackupEXE.exe` does not truncate the SAP SQL Anywhere (formerly Sybase SQL Anywhere) transaction .tlg file.
+To truncate the transaction log file you must open the qbw files in single-user mode and perform a complete verification.